MIxS-MInAS/extension-ancient/README.md

 2. Make a [GitHub release](https://github.com/MIxS-MInAS/extension-ancient/releases) with the following format:
    - Tag: vX.X.X
    - Title: vX.X.X
+   - Generate release notes
+       - New style: use 'Generate release notes' and clean up PR titles
-   - Generate release notes based on a cleaned up `git log --oneline` that has the git hash and the informative commit message
+       - Old style: base on a cleaned up `git log --oneline` that has the git hash and the informative commit message
    - Set as latest
 3. Go to the MInAS repo and make an updated mega-yaml plus release following instructions there